InsolentFlunkey/vudu-library-list/README.md

 ## Error Handling

 If the script encounters an error during execution, it captures the page source for debugging purposes and logs the error details.

+## Planned Updates

+1. Expand Bundle Collections to retrieve included item titles.
+2. Add a display method for the retrieved lists, perhaps with Streamlit or Flask.
+Suggestions?

 ## License